Salvias Down South: Salvia Success in Florida

 Consider a group of imaginary Southwestern gardeners transplanted to Florida.
 Here are some conditions they might find surprising: First, Florida recurrently suffers from drought despite high average rainfall.
 Second, despite being called the “Sunshine State,” Florida has far more cloudy days than are average in the Southwest.
 Third, much of the state’s soil is so sandy, shallow and low on nutrients that it has to be amended for Salvias whereas it’s rare to fertilize them in the Southwest.

-So Toto, you aren’t in Kansas and certainly not in New Mexico.
+So Toto, you aren’t in Kansas and certainly not in New Mexico even if the Florida habitué Prairie Sage (Salvia azurea) is also native to those two states.

 Deep Drinks and Droughts